Ylann Bizasene

 Guadeloupe.
 A successful junior, he competed for the senior French team at the 2025 European Athletics Team Championships.

-Career
+Biography

-He is from Gaudeloupe and trained as a member of Stade Lamentinois.
+From Gaudeloupe, Bizasene trained as a member of Stade Lamentinois.
 He jumped over 7 metres in the long jump at the age of 14 years-old, and later also competed in the sprint events in the Caribbean at the CARIFTA Games.

-He won the silver medal in the 100 metres at the 2022 European Youth Summer Olympic Festival in Banská Bystrica, Slovakia.
+Bizasene won the silver medal in the 100 metres at the 2022 European Youth Summer Olympic Festival in Banská Bystrica, Slovakia.
 He set a French U16 record for the 60 metres in 2023 and also won the long jump at the French U18 Indoor Championships in February 2023.
 He won gold in the 100 metres at the 2023 European Youth Summer Olympic Festival in Maribor, Slovenia, after setting a new EYOF record with a time of 10.44 in his heat.
 He also won gold in the medley relay at the Festival.